KoenGoe/atom-vcs-linter/README.md

 # Atom linter systemverilog
 ## Intro
-This is a atom-linter provider that turns vcs into a linter.
+This is a atom-linter provider that parses vcs output so that it can be used as a linter.
+This means it is compatible with everything vcs is, incl. systemverilog, verilog and vhdl.

 ## Requirements
 * A makefile with a silent target ```linter```  (add ```.SILENT: linter``` to the makefile) that: